scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 compatible with Scala versions up to 2.12 and 2.13.
 We also continue to support Scala 2.11 for which we have added new features and fixed known bugs.

+## Reflective instantiation
+The SN plugin removes unused definitions of classes, methods, and variables during the linking stage to reduce the size of the output binary.
+This used to make using reflective calls very difficult.
+Fortunately, this is a thing of the past---with release 0.4.0 we introduced a subset of reflective operations allowed to be used.

+It would not be wise to enable reflective calls to all definitions as we would need to load many more objects and increase the size of the binary.
+That’s why you need to signal to the compiler which classes can use this mechanism - it can be done by marking your `trait`, `class`, or `object` with the `@EnableReflectiveInstantation` annotation.
+It will also make all of its descendants able to be reflectively instantiated.

+For definitions marked with this annotation Scala Native plugin would generate definitions of static class initializers and invoke them just before the `main` method in your final program.
+This step would register `LoadableModuleClass` and `InstantiableClass` instances for objects and classes accordingly - they could be accessed later via the provided `scalanative.reflect.Reflect` object methods in your code.

 ## Cross-platform testing using JUnit
-Scala Native now comes with JUnit support out of the box, this means that you can write tests in the same way you would do for a Java project.
+Until recently, all our internal tests were executed using our own native testing framework, mainly due to lack of proper reflection support in Scala Native.
+After getting rid of this blocker, we have decided to use JUnit instead and in result implemented the native plugin for this framework.
+Thanks to this change you are also able to also use it in your own projects.
+Naturally you are still able to use any other testing framework, as long as it supports Scala Native.

-To enable JUnit tests, all you need to do is to add the two following lines to your `build.sbt`.
+To enable Native JUnit plugin tests, all you need to do is to add the two following lines to your `build.sbt`.
 ```scala
 addCompilerPlugin("org.scala-native" % "junit-plugin" % SNVersion cross CrossVersion.full)
 enablePlugins(ScalaNativePlugin)